BenJneB/StudUCLouvain_ionic-v4/README.md

 ## Migration to ionic-v4

-## Studies and Map Pages have not all functionalities fixed
-## Studies, Map, Guindaille and Tuto Pages to render/fix
+## Studies and Map Pages have not all functionalities fixed<br>Studies, Map, Guindaille and Tuto Pages to render/fix

 ### TO FIX